 The resources are designed to include actionable intelligence that is based on proven success stories (case studies) provided by the community of practice members and related initiatives.
 The guides build on past work in the field of access to technology by including pointers to existing books, websites, webinars, online training courses, and other resources.

-This first year of the project (May 2016-April 2017) served as the NFB-funded pilot project.
-In the first year we developed resources for business and consumer audiences.
-The first year pilot is just the beginning.
-We are looking to expand the content of the Switchboard site with further collaboration with other partners.
+In the first year pilot project (2016-2017) we developed resources for business and consumer audiences.
+In 2018, we are now looking to expand the content in the areas of Government and Higher Education sector guidance.
 If you are interested in participating/partnering in the development of new content, and joining our Community of Practice, Contact Us.

 You can also join our mailing list for news, announcements, and periodic content updates.